brikrey67/express-mongoose-mlab-deploy/mongodb.md

     ![Screenshot of Mlab Database-Instance Control Panel](./images/mlab-screenshot-add-user.png)
     > Choose a username and password to connect to your database.

-6. Copy the "To connect using a driver" MongoDB URI from the top of the Users page.
-Notice that the username and password from the last screen are reflected in the MongoDB URI.
+6. Copy the "To connect using a driver" MongoDB URI from the top of the Users page. **Notice: you will need to substitute the username and password you just created for <dbuser> and <dbpassword> in the MongoDB URI.**

     ![Screenshot of Mlab Control Panel](./images/mlab-screenshot.png)
     > You [can now see your mlab-hosted DBs here](https://mlab.com/home).
 Click on one of your databases and you should see a MongoDB URI like this: `https://mlab.com/databases/<your_database_name>`.